Find out all about our rebrand, website redesign, and the CAT graduates that helped make it happen.

 I like the ever-growing and expanding nature of this industry, the exciting opportunity of being able to work with all different types of clients, and the challenge of constantly being faced with problems that need solutions.”Peter Singh-Vigilante

 PSV: I graduated in 2008 from CAT’s 3D Game and Animation program.
-I was a cage guy at CAT for a few years (helping students with equipment), and then a part-time instructor, before going full time and becoming the lead instructor on the Graphic Design and Web Development program.
+I was a cage guy at CAT for a few years (helping students with equipment), and then a part-time instructor, before going full-time and becoming the lead instructor in the Graphic Design and Web Development program.